Money Saving Tips For Traveling, College Students

 - Take advantage of the books offered at the library.

-- Avoid buying books from your college’s bookstore.
-They are generally more expensive than at other stores or online.
+- Avoid buying books from your college bookstore as they are generally more expensive than at other stores or online.
 Also, consider buying used books, they can be significantly cheaper.
+The cheapest option is renting used books.

 - Take advantage of free samples.